Plant Talk 5 Pages 25-36 6th ed. 27-36 5th ed.

 Praises to all that have donated to the cause! i encourage everyone to donate as they are able financially, with commentary, and/or energetically...
 Your contributions greatly help me continue this crucial work of ethnobotanical research and education.
-All the more important now with such a significant loss of income from my in person teaching that normally helps subsidize this effort but has come to a standstill because of the current pandemic.
 Please let me know your thoughts in general and anyway i can help this class serve you best.

 Bailey, L. H. (1963).
 How Plants Get Their Names (2nd ed.).
 Dover Publications.

 Beentje, H. (2010).
 The Kew Plant Glossary: An Illustrated Dictionary of Plant Terms.
 Richmond, Surrey: Royal Botanic Gardens, Kew.

 Cady, M., & Gordon, S. (Eds.).
 (2005).
 Plant Names Explained, Botanical Terms and their Meaning.
 Boston, MA: Horticulture Publications.